CBorowski-dev/docs-operaton-org/content/webapps/shared-options/_index.md

 ---

-The Camunda Web Applications come with several common configuration options.
-These options cover the operation on all the available Camunda web applications.
+The Operaton Web Applications come with several common configuration options.
+These options cover the operation on all the available Operaton web applications.